jacquescarolan/jacquescarolan.github.io/content/project/quantum-optics/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Quantum Photonics"
 summary: "I develop large-scale quantum photonic processors in which information is encoded in quantum states of light and controlled on-chip via state-of-the-art photonic integrated circuits (PICs).
-In parallel, I develop a new suite of quantum protocols specifically designed for photonic hardware."
+In parallel, I'm developing a new suite of quantum protocols specifically designed for photonic hardware."
 authors: []
 tags: []
 categories: []